MahnazBehroozi/FSS17_GRP_U/HW1/README.md

 * Checks for bad lines (and bad lines will be skipped over); i.e. symbols where numbers should be and wrong number of cells (we will say that row1 has the “right” length).

-* Reports runtimes loading in POM3a.
+* Reports runtimes loading datasets.

 ## Files: